sicongzhao/Face-Generation-and-Interpolation-with-BEGAN/README.md

 ## Results

-Training on Google Colab, the model is running, and I will keep updating the results.

-Below is the current results (10th epochs).
+Training on Google Colab, below is the current results (10th epochs).

 1. **Face Generation**